 In Texas, to legally look at or buy pornography, you:

 Additionally, municipalities may restrict the sale of pornography in certain locations.
 Undercover police officers will often visit licensed “adult” businesses to ensure that the law is being followed, IDs are being checked, and minors are being excluded from watching or purchasing their wares.

 There are various legal defenses available to Texas pornography charges, depending on the nature of the charge and the circumstances surrounding it.
-This is something that you should discuss with an experienced Texas sex crimes attorney.
-The attorneys of the firm of Mary E. Conn Law in Houston are highly competent in defending clients against these potentially life-changing charges.
+This is something that you should discuss with a Houston sex crimes defense attorney.
+The Houston pornography and obscenity defense attorneys of the firm of Mary E. Conn Law in Houston are highly competent in defending clients against these potentially life-changing charges.